Are you ready for some truth?

 I see where you’re coming from but I’m afraid serious illness cover isn’t that comprehensive.

-The main reasons people cannot work long term are mental health and musculoskeletal disorders (limbs, back and neck pain).
+As you can see from the charts above, many people claim income protection due to mental health and musculoskeletal disorders (limbs, back and neck pain).

-Remember, serious illness cover won’t pay out if you’re out of work due to stress or joint pain.
+Remember, serious illness cover won’t pay out if you’re out of work due to depression, anxiety or joint issues.

 With serious illness cover, there’s a danger that the illness that prevents you from working either

-For example, you’d assume if you got cancer, your serious illness cover would pay out immediately?
+For example, you’d assume if you got cancer, your serious illness coverage would pay out immediately.

-Afraid not, cancer has to be of a specified severity in order to get a full payout.
+Afraid not, the cancer has to be of a specified severity to get a full payout.

-What you don’t want is to be out of work and hoping your illness gets so severe that you get a payout.
+What you don’t want is to be out of work and hoping your illness gets so bad that you get a payout on your illness cover.

 That’s an awful situation to contemplate.